There are affiliate links in here.

 - Go with other people to split things if you want to try a lot of things but don’t want to eat it all or waste it.
 Don’t be pushy about sharing, though.
 Suggest it and if people don’t seem into it, let it go.
 It’s all pretty cheap anyways.

-- Some things to try: bubble tea, large fried chicken, oyster soup, steamed pork buns, oyster omelette, dumplings, seafood, Taiwanese sausage, and fried squid.
+- Some things to try: bubble tea, large fried chicken, oyster soup, steamed pork buns, oyster omelet, dumplings, seafood, Taiwanese sausage, and fried squid.
 These are just a few things, there’s WAY more out there.

 - Don’t pass on the stinky tofu.
 I did not enjoy it, but it’s fun to try, that’s for sure.